Wall stud

 Wall studs are framing components in timber or steel-framed walls, that run between the top and bottom plates.
-It is a fundamental element in frame building.
-The majority of non-masonry buildings rely on wall studs, with wood being the most common and least-expensive material used for studs.
-Studs are positioned perpendicular to the wall they’re forming to give strength and create space for wires, pipes and insulation.
+Studs are a fundamental element in frame building.
+The majority of non-masonry buildings rely on wall studs, with wood being the most common and least expensive material used for studs.
+Studs are positioned perpendicular to the wall they are forming to give strength and create space for wires, pipes and insulation.
 Studs are sandwiched between two horizontal boards called top and bottom plates.
 These boards are nailed or screwed to the top and bottom ends of the studs, forming the complete wall frame.
-Studs are usually spaced 16 in. or 24 in. apart.
+Studs are usually spaced 16 or 24 in apart.

 Etymology

 Stud is an ancient word related to similar words in Old English, Old Norse, Middle High German, and Old Teutonic generally meaning prop or support.
 Other historical words with similar meaning are quarter and scantling (one sense meaning a smaller timber, not necessarily the same use).
 Stick is a colloquial term for both framing lumber (timber) and a "timber tree" (a tree trunk good for using as lumber (timber)); thus, the names "stick and platform", "stick and frame", "stick and box", or simply stick framing.
 The stud height usually determines the ceiling height, thus sayings like: "...These rooms were usually high in stud..."